 Language Arts 5

-Language Arts 5 includes thematic units with spelling, vocabulary, creative writing, and grammar activities throughout.
-Our main themes are:
+Language Arts 5 includes five units with spelling, vocabulary, creative writing, and grammar activities throughout.

 • Charlie and the Chocolate Factory